top of page

 I've made quite a few items on a wooden frame loom but found they can bend under the pressure of the warp so they're much better for artistic weaving with thicker yarns.

 I purchased a Mirrix Tapestry Loom as it was stronger and would let me choose different 'setts' (warp widths).
-2023 sees me designing and making rugs on my 28" Mirrix.
-I will also create wall hangings.
+2023 saw me start designing and making rugs on my 28" Mirrix.

 Mirrix also have a pocket loom - called a Saffron loom.
 I've been using mine to create small works of art which can be framed.
-They'll be heading to my shop soon.
+They're now available in my shop.

 Inkle Loom